-Larry Brooks, the bestselling novelist over at Storyfix, brings us more wise words in the next installment of his guest series for fiction writers.
+Larry Brooks, the bestselling novelist over at Storyfix, brings us more wise words about creating a plot in this next installment of our series on fiction writing.

 For an extra boost of fiction advice and tips, check out our other posts on fiction writing, too.